-Brandon Glanz is an attorney in HKM's civil litigation group, practicing in the areas of toxic torts, employment litigation, and general civil litigation defense.
-He has handled a wide variety of claims including: complex wrongful death and personal injury actions involving asbestos exposures; employment discrimination, harassment, and retaliation cases; defamation actions; breaches of non-compete agreements; and defense of ADA Title III lawsuits
+Brandon Glanz practices in HKM's civil litigation group in the areas of toxic torts, employment litigation, cybersecurity and data privacy, and general civil litigation defense.
+He handles a wide variety of claims including: complex wrongful death and personal injury actions involving asbestos exposures; employment discrimination, harassment, and retaliation cases; defamation actions; breaches of non-compete agreements; and defense of ADA Title III lawsuits.

 - Title VII